-We convene an internal committee to review files in order to align the Department's needs with the applicant’s personal preferences.
+The department convenes an internal committee to review files in order to align the Department's needs with the applicant’s personal preferences.
 The goal is to offer available slots to the applicant whose qualifications, desires, and timeline most closely align with the Department's needs.
 The four criteria we use to evaluate applicants are: military and teaching experience; potential to obtain a doctoral degree; potential to be a scholar/educator and leader in the department; and potential to conduct research.
 We consider those for selection that could potentially lead as future FA47s (Academy Professors) and FA49 (PhD, Senior Analysts).
-This year, the committee will be considering candidates for between one and two slots.
-Depending on the availability of the candidate, this could mean starting school in either 2015 or 2016.
+This year, the committee will be considering candidates for two slots to begin school in Fall 2017.
 Note that periodically a slot unexpectedly reopens and another applicant is selected from the list of qualified candidates identified by the committee.

-In order to be eligible for the selection process, by 14 November 2014 you must have opened an electronic application at https://ams-external.usma.edu/apps/dean/inbound/interest/interest.cfm.
+In order to be eligible for the selection process, you must open and complete an electronic application at https://ams-external.usma.edu/apps/dean/inbound/interest/interest.cfm no later than 30 November 2015.
 At this location you will fill out an interest form which will generate a userid and password.
 These two items will be sent to you via e-mail within 24 hours of initiating this process.
 Having these will allow you to upload all of the required documents and to update your file at any time.

 You should upload the following items (at a minimum):

 - Interest form (initial form that you fill out)

 - Current ORB

 - Personal statement which includes your ACS availability dates, your desired degree, and what your principal contributions to the Department would be if selected.
 (Note: previous committees have identified this as a critical document that should be updated annually).